TheLokj/WizardEye/README.md

 ### Import an existing track manually

-If you already computed a track outside WizardEye, you can import it manually by providing both BigWig files and the parameters that were used to generate them:
+If you computed a track outside WizardEye, you can import it manually by providing both BigWig files and the parameters used to generate them:

 ```
 wizardeye import -d /path/to/database -r ref -i input -k 35 -w 20 \